Dollingstown F.C.

-Dollingstown Football Club is an intermediate-level football club from Dollingstown, County Down, Northern Ireland.
-The club currently competes in the NIFL Premier Intermediate League and their home ground is Planters Park in Dollingstown, which has a capacity of approximately 750 people.
-The manager of the club is Stephen Uprichard and the club was founded in 1979 by local football fans and the club's home stadium is Planter's Park.
+Dollingstown Football Club, referred to as Dollingstown, or by their nickname "The Dollybirds", is an intermediate-level football club from Dollingstown, County Down, Northern Ireland.
+The club currently competes in the NCL Premier and their home ground is Planters Park in Dollingstown, which has a capacity of approximately 750 people.
+The manager of the club is Stephen Uprichard and the club was founded in 1979 by local football fans.
+Dollingstown are a part of the Mid-Ulster Football Association.

 With the club's founding, the club applied to join the Mid-Ulster Football League and were accepted into Division 5.
 Dollingstown won their first trophy, the John Magee Cup, in the 1992/93 season under the management of Colin McCullough.
 In the 2010–11 season, the club was denied promotion to the IFA Championship 2 for playing an ineligible player in eight league matches.
 The club lost the points gained through these games, and appealed the decision in court, however it was dismissed.

 In 2019, the club marked their 40th anniversary.'